menex/printify-mcp/README.md

 ```
 # Required for all functionality
 PRINTIFY_API_KEY=your_printify_api_key

+# Required if using the Flux 1.1 Pro Ultra model for image generation
+# The Ultra model generates high-resolution images that are too large for direct base64 upload
+IMGBB_API_KEY=your_imgbb_api_key

 # Optional: If not provided, the first shop in your account will be used
 PRINTIFY_SHOP_ID=your_shop_id